Business

 The energy cost gap: electric carts cost approximately 94% less per round to run on energy alone.

-This is the dimension most buyers underestimate when comparing the two powertrains.
-The servicing requirements are not merely different in cost — they are different in kind.
+This is the dimension most buyers underestimate.
+Servicing requirements aren't merely different in cost — they're different in kind.

-Electric carts with lithium-ion batteries are the simplest to maintain of any motorised vehicle.
-Electric carts focus primarily on battery care, involving charging routines, water level checks for lead-acid batteries, and periodic performance assessments.
+Electric carts with lithium-ion batteries are the most straightforward to maintain of any motorised vehicle.
+Servicing focuses primarily on battery care: charging routines, periodic performance assessments, and for lead-acid batteries, water level checks.

-For a lithium-equipped electric cart, annual servicing typically involves:
+For a lithium-equipped electric cart, annual servicing typically covers:

 • Tyre pressure and brake inspection: ~$80–$120